plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 Both modes use the real system-extension product type.
 Developer mode uses the plain `app-proxy-provider` entitlement payload, while distribution mode switches the same entitlement template to `app-proxy-provider-systemextension`.

-At runtime, the host menu includes `Rotate MITM CA`, which deletes the stored CA material, generates a fresh CA on the host, updates the opaque config, and restarts the proxy when needed.
+At runtime, the host menu includes `Rotate MITM CA`, which deletes the stored CA material, generates a fresh CA on the host, updates the opaque config (certificate + XPC service metadata), and restarts the proxy when needed.

 ## Signing Setup